-The different string values that we've passed to the Decider function are essentially used by SCons to pick one of several specific internal functions that implement various ways of deciding if a dependency (usually a source file) has changed since a target file has been built.
-As it turns out, you can also supply your own function to decide if a dependency has changed.
+The different string values that we've passed to the Decider function are essentially used by SCons to pick one of several specific internal functions that implement various ways of deciding if a dependency (usually a source file)

 For example, suppose we have an input file that contains a lot of data, in some specific regular format, that is used to rebuild a lot of different target files, but each target file really only depends on one particular section of the input file.
 We'd like to have each target file depend on only its section of the input file.
 However, since the input file may contain a lot of data, we want to open the input file only if its timestamp has changed.
 This could be done with a custom Decider function that might look something like this: